vicdxxx/Blueberry-Defect-Detection-by-Hyperspectral-Imaging/README.md

 # Blueberry-Defect-Detection-by-Hyperspectral-Imaging
-Code for the paper Fusing spectral and spatial features of hyperspectral reflectance imagery to differentiate between normal and defective blueberries
+Code for the paper "Fusing spectral and spatial features of hyperspectral reflectance imagery to differentiate between normal and defective blueberries"

 ## Citation
 Please consider cite our work if you find this repo is helpful.